csaez/csaez.github.io/src/content/2016-06-14_future-rigging.md

 Title: The future of rigging
-Description: A revolution is coming, it's here, are you ready?
+Description: A revolution is coming, are you ready?
 Author: Cesar Saez
-Tags: thoughts
+Tags: thoughts, recommended
 Image: images/future-rigging.png

 Hi folks,